AviatrixSystems/avxlabs-docs/docs/ace-pro/_sources/docs/lab2.md

 ## 3. Topology

-In this lab, as shown in the topology below, we will configure the grey Aviatrix gateways, the grey attachments between Transit-Spoke and the grey peerings betweenTransit-Transit, but only in the following regions:
+In this lab, as shown in the topology below, we will configure the grey Aviatrix gateways, the grey attachments between Transit-Spoke and the grey peerings between Transit-Transit, but only in the following regions:

 - **AWS**: us-east-2
 - **GCP**: us-central-1